Do you know the best thing about PCs? They’re completely customizable.

 What We Would Change

 The second thing we want to mention is a mere matter of preference.
-While we understand that having you gorgeous chassis on full display and at arm’s reach on your desk is both stylish and convenient, in this case, the cases take up a lot of the space, rendering a large portion of the already shallow desk completely useless.
+While we understand that having your gorgeous chassis on full display and at arm’s reach on your desk is both stylish and convenient, in this case, the cases take up a lot of the space, rendering a large portion of the already shallow desk completely useless.

-On the other hand, if the desk is used exclusively for gaming, and doesn’t require any additional space except for the necessary peripherals, then there is no better place for a gorgeous chassis such as this one.
+On the other hand, if the desk is used exclusively for gaming, and doesn’t require any additional space except for the necessary peripherals, there is no better place for a gorgeous chassis such as this one.

 #4 – credit: u/m4g1k